AdaCore/xmlada/docs/dom.rst

 DOM is another standard associated with XML, in which the XML stream is represented as a tree in memory.
-This tree can be manipulated at will, to add new nodes, remove existing nodes, change attributes,...
+This tree can be manipulated at will, to add new nodes, remove existing nodes, change attributes...

 Since it contains the whole XML information, it can then in turn be dumped to a stream.